populationgenomics/production-pipelines/README.md

     )
 ```

-When calling such pipelne script from a command line, the options defined in `@pipeline_click_options` would be available and passed to the `Pipeline` initialiser:
+When calling such a pipelne script from the command-line, the options defined in `@pipeline_click_options` will be available and passed to the `Pipeline` initialiser:

 ```
   -n, --namespace [main|test|tmp] The bucket namespace to write the results to